 Good instrument care will prolong the life of your instrument and reduce the need for servicing and repair.
-At WindCraft, we see many instruments come across the workshop bench that require work that is entirely preventable.
+At WindCraft Repair, we see many instruments come across the workshop bench that require work that is entirely preventable.

 Below, we start with some basic tips for keeping all instruments in good shape.
 You’ll find some general tips for looking after your wind instrument.
 Click here for more specific suggestions for BRASS and WOODWIND